Esri/military-tools-geoprocessing-toolbox/README.md

 # military-tools-geoprocessing-toolbox

-The Military Tools toolbox is an ArcGIS Python Toolbox supporting defense and intelligence workflows.
-This toolbox a component of the [Military Tools for ArcGIS product](http://solutions.arcgis.com/defense/help/military-tools/).
+The Military Tools for ArcGIS toolbox is an ArcGIS python toolbox supporting defense and intelligence workflows.
+The toolbox a component of the [Military Tools for ArcGIS product](http://solutions.arcgis.com/defense/help/military-tools/).

 ![screenshot of tools](m-t-g-t_screenshot_600x400.png)

 ## Sections

 * [Features](#features)
 * [Requirements](#requirements)
 * [Instructions](#instructions)